embedly/embedly-jquery/README.rst

 <http://github.com/embedly/embedly-jquery/blob/master/README.rst>`_.
 If you've discovered the recursive nature of that statement, good on you.
 You can continue to read the most up-to-date documentation below.

-Updates in Rev 2.1.3
+Updates in Rev 2.1.5
 ====================
-* fixed urlRe not being respected
+* added secure flag for https requests

 Requirements
 ============